 - Really big space for customization.
 Unlike most other OSes, on Linux OSes the GUI is just a set of programs (desktop environment, window manager etc) which can be easily replaced with the user’s preferences as well as most of DEs have heavy customization abilities.

 - Open-source.
 Unlike Windows and macOS, anyone can access the code of most components of the OS therefore can find and report (or even propose a fix) for issues which makes the system more secure and transparent.

 - Low hardware requirements.
 You may have heard about “an ancient computer revived and doing today’s tasks with the help of Linux”.
 There are a lot of distributions designed specifically for old and low-end machines yet still feature the modern technology and support the latest software.

-- Good generic software support so the user in most cases doesn’t have to install any drivers for his computer to use all the features
+- Good generic software support so the user in most cases doesn’t have to install any drivers for their computer to use all the features.

 - Software support.

-- Despite most software having an open-source alternative, the alternative often cant provide all functions of the proprietary app or is overall limited in any other way.
-This can be sometimes overridden using Wine or a virtual machine but sometimes that fails.
+- Despite most software having an open-source alternative, the alternative often can’t provide all functions of the proprietary app, or is overall limited in any other way.
+This can be sometimes overridden using Wine or a virtual machine but sometimes even that fails.

 - Most games do not support the platform.
 Although most games can be played using various compatibility layers, it is definitely not the choice for an avid gamer.

 You can choose to use a different OS on your computer.
 To do so, you just need to get ahold of installation media for the chosen OS and install it.
 You can look up how to do that online.